alphagov/govuk-developer-docs/source/manual/manage-ruby-dependencies.html.md

 1. Choose the "Dependency graph" menu item.
 1. Select the "Dependabot" tab.
 1. Click "Enable Dependabot".

-1. To configure Dependabot, a PR will need to be created that adds a configuration file.
-In [RFC #126](https://github.com/alphagov/govuk-rfcs/blob/main/rfc-126-custom-configuration-for-dependabot.md#custom-configuration) it was decided that a custom configutation would be used for GOV.UK applications.
-Once you have written a `.github/dependabot.yml` configuration file, create a pull request and merge this into the repo.
-Dependabot will automatically run following the merge.
+To configure Dependabot, a PR will need to be created that adds a configuration file (`.github/dependabot.yml`).
+In [RFC #126](https://github.com/alphagov/govuk-rfcs/blob/main/rfc-126-custom-configuration-for-dependabot.md#custom-configuration) it was decided that a custom configuration would be used for GOV.UK applications, but this inadvertently disabled some security updates, so was reversed in [RFC-153](https://github.com/alphagov/govuk-rfcs/blob/main/rfc-153-remove-allowlists-from-dependabot-configs.md), and configuration is now largely limited to specifying the package ecosystem and schedule ([example](https://github.com/alphagov/support-api/blob/070b2f3f8f97e5c3c7a21ec126e42bde54b89e6a/.github/dependabot.yml)).

 ### Ask Dependabot to bump dependencies

 By default Dependabot will bump dependencies at the frequency specified in the configuration file, but you can ask it to bump manually:

 Go to your project in GitHub and click on "Insights", then "Dependency graph", then "Dependabot", then "Last checked X minutes ago" next to the package manager of choice (e.g. Gemfile).
 Then you can click "Check for updates".

-### Audit Dependabot PRs

-We have the [seal](/repos/seal.html) to monitor outstanding Dependabot PRs on GDS repos.

 ## Security